-But over the years some artists have dared to push the scope of what a techno record can be, unleashing full-length outings that can equally tease out breath-taking intricacy and go full pelt with the bangers.
-From ambient-indebted to funk-fuelled to adrenaline-charged sounds, here are our picks for the 10 best techno LPs released in the 90s (in no particular order).
+But over the years some artists have dared to push the scope of what a techno record can be, unleashing full-length albums that can equally tease out breath-taking intricacy and go full pelt with the bangers.
+From ambient-indebted to funk-fuelled to adrenaline-charged sounds, here are our picks for the 10 best techno albums released in the 90s (in no particular order).

 1 Porter Ricks ‘Biokinetics’

 A fug of harsh fuzz courses through this record, imbuing it with a striking intensity.
 But it’s fair from just harsh noise: The intricacy of the music is incredible, it simultaneously washes over you like a tidal wave and holds you in an intimate stranglehold.
 A steam-roller in musical form.
 Amongst the vigour there’s moments of elation, like the reverberating chords on ‘Port Gentil’, but what makes it so special is the unadulterated abstractness, techno that transcends a 4/4 beat and warps the sound into uncharted territory.